alanngnet/CoverHunterMPS/README.md

 | test_data_unseen | percent of work_ids from training data to reserve exclusively for test expressed as a fraction of 1.
 Example for 2%: 0.02  |

 ### Training Hyperparameters
-The hparams.yaml file located in the "config" subfolder of the path you provide on the command line to tools.train.py uses all the other parameters listed below during training.
+The `hparams.yaml` file located in the `config` subfolder of the path you provide on the command line to `tools.train.py` uses all the other parameters listed below during training.

 #### Data Sources